How you learn if your daughter has Turner syndrome will depend on the degree to which it has affected her development.

 Talking to your doctor about Turner syndrome

-If your family doctor or pediatrician believes that your daughter exhibits signs or symptoms of Turner syndrome and suggests diagnostic tests for the disorder, you may want to ask the following questions:
+If your family doctor or pediatrician believes that your daughter shows signs or symptoms of Turner syndrome and suggests diagnostic tests, you may want to ask these questions:

 - What diagnostic tests will we need?